anmaped/rmtld3synth/readme.md

 After executing this step, the `monitor_set1` folder contains the generated source files of the monitor for the `usecaseone` file.
 Note that the `rmtld3synth` can execute without any argument only guided by the configuration file.
 We have the monitor ready to be compiled with gcc or other "compatible" C/C++ compiler and deployed in the chosen target system.
-For version 0.3-alpha, C++ and Ocaml synthesis are fully supported and Spark2014 is experimental only.
+For version 0.3-alpha, C++ and Ocaml synthesis are fully supported and Spark2014 is not yet implemented.

 ### Building from Git
 [![Build Status](https://travis-ci.org/anmaped/rmtld3synth.svg?branch=master)](https://travis-ci.org/anmaped/rmtld3synth)

-#### To compile rmtld3synth for Linux and Mac OS using Opam and Ocaml 4.03
+#### To compile rmtld3synth for Linux and Mac OS using Opam and Ocaml 4.03.0
-Just use the following commands.
-The dependencies will be installed automatically.
+Just use the following commands and switch the opam compiler to version `4.03.0` if needed.
+The dependencies should be installed automatically.

 ```
 git clone https://github.com/anmaped/rmtld3synth.git rmtld3synth
 cd rmtld3synth/